yanamlnk/interview-tamagotchi/README.md

 > [!NOTE]
 > If you don't want to install JavaFX, scroll down to `Jar` task.

-To test:
+**To test**:
 1. run `./gradlew test` to run all tests.
 Results of the tests are logged into console, but you can also find them in `build/reports/tests/test/index.html`
 2. if just coverage report is needed, run `./gradlew test jacocoTestReport`.
 Result you can find in `build/reports/jacoco/test/html/index.html`
 > [!NOTE]
 > Coverage report is already included into `test` task

-Javadoc:
+**Javadoc**:
 1. run `./gradlew javadoc` to generate docs.
 You can find them in `build/docs/javadoc/index.html`

-Jar:
+**Jar**:
+*JavaFX installed:*
 1. run `./gradlew jar` to create a jar file.
 You can find it in `build/libs/PrepPal.jar`
+2. jar file will not include JavFX dependencies, so to run, you need to use `--module-path` and `--add-modules` - options: `java --module-path /path/to/javafx-sdk-17.0.0/lib --add-modules javafx.controls,javafx.fxml -jar /path/to/PrepPal.jar`

+*JavaFX not installed:*
+1. run `./gradlew shadowJar`.
+You can find jar file in `build/libs/PrepPal.jar`
-2. run `java -jar build/libs/PrepPal.jar` to start the game (will work if you have JavaFX installed)
+2. run file with `java -jar /path/to/PrepPal.jar`
-3.

-**If you don't want to clone the repository, you can download the jar [here]() and run it as explained in Jar step 2.**
+**If you don't want to clone the repository, you can download the jar [here](./game-jar/PrepPal.jar) and run it as explained in Jar step 2.**